$net

 response = n2.httpmessage();

-response.status.code.echo(); // 200
+response."status"."code".echo(); // 200

 n2.disconnect();

-HTTP/HTTPS Complete Example
+HTTP/HTTPS Complete Examples

 See curl function example for a complete HTTP/HTTPS client implementation.